-Verse 11: "And David gave to his son Solomon the plan of the porch, and of its houses, and of its treasuries, and of its upper rooms, and of its innermost rooms, and of the place of the mercy seat, And the plans of all that he had by the spirit, of the courts of the house of the LORD, and of all the rooms all around the treasuries of the house of God, and of the treasuries of the holy things; And for the courses of the priests and the Levites, and for all the work of the service of the house of the LORD, and for all the vessels of service in the house of the LORD; Even gold by weight for things of gold, for all instruments of every kind of service; silver for all the vessels of silver by weight..." (vs 11-15).
-And it goes on for all the things, all the plans were drawn and ready to go and Solomon was then made king.
+Verse 11: "And David gave to his son Solomon the plan of the porch, and of its houses, and of its treasuries, and of its upper rooms, and of its innermost rooms, and of the place of the mercy seat, and the plans of all that he had by the spirit, of the courts of the house of the LORD, and of all the rooms all around the treasuries of the house of God, and of the treasuries of the Holy things; and for the courses of the priests and the Levites, and for all the work of the service of the house of the LORD, and for all the vessels of service in the house of the LORD; even gold by weight for things of gold, for all instruments of every kind of service; silver for all the vessels of silver by weight..." (vs 11-14).

+It goes on for all the things, all the plans were drawn and ready to go and Solomon was then made king.
 Later David died.
 He was buried.
 God appeared to him and Solomon started building the temple.

-Now let's see: Does a temple, a physical thing, solve the problem of sin and wrong choices?
+Does a temple, a physical thing, solve the problem of sin and wrong choices?